ajailani4/pokedex/README.md

 # pokedex

 A simple app that shows Pokemon list and Pokemon detail.
-This app implements Clean Architecture and uses Bloc for the state management.
+This app implements Clean Architecture and uses Bloc for state management.